Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

 In the above classically simulatable class, the probability distribution is given by the determinant, i.e., square of the Pfaffian, of a complex matrix.
 This result contrasts with {\sf B{ OSON}S{ AMPLING}} related with the permanent of a complex matrix.
 The exact solvability with the determinant (Pfaffian) naturally reminds us free-fermionic models, which have been also studied in standard quantum computation as match gates~\cite{matchgates0,matchgates1,matchgates2,matchgates3,matchgates4}.
 Since a determinant can be mapped into a probability amplitude of a free-fermionic system, the classically simulatable class of {\sf IQP} can be regarded as {\sf F{ ERMION}S{ AMPLING}} discussed in Ref.~\cite{Aaronson13}.
 This suggests that the sampling problems in physics can be classified in a unified way as sampling problems of elementary particles.

 In the final result, we apply the first result in an opposite direction, from quantum complexity to classical one.
-We consider some instances of ${\sf IQP}_{\sf UP}$ to understand classical complexity of calculating the corresponding Ising partition functions.
-Unless the {\sf PH} collapses at the third level, classical simulation of {\sf IQP}${}_{\sf UP}$ is hard even in the weak sense.
-We show that the {\sf IQP} circuits associated with Ising models with almost all imaginary coupling constants on a 2D planar graph with a bounded degree are included in {\sf IQP}${}_{\sf UP}$.
-By using this fact, we show that there is no fully-polynomial randomized approximation scheme (FPRAS) for such a class of Ising models, unless the {\sf PH} collapses at the third level.
-Moreover, for almost all imaginary coupling constants, a multiplicative approximation of such a class of Ising partition functions is at least as hard as a multiplicative approximation for the output distribution of an arbitrary quantum circuit.
-By considering the fact that strong simulation of a quantum circuit is \#{\sf P}-hard \cite{WeakSim}, this results indicates that a multiplicative approximation of Ising partition functions is highly intractable for almost all imaginary coupling constants even on a 2D planar graph with a bounded degree.
+We consider certain universal-under-postselection instances of {\sf IQP} to understand classical complexity of calculating the Ising partition functions.
+Specifically we show that a multiplicative approximation of Ising partition functions (corresponding to a strong simulation of {\sf IQP} with a multiplicative error) is \#{\sf P}-hard for almost all imaginary coupling constants even on 2D planar lattices with a bounded degree.
+Hence if there exists a fully polynomial-time classical approximation scheme, it results in a complete collapse of the {\sf PH}.
+This can be viewed as a ``quantum proof" of \#{\sf P}-hardness of approximating the imaginary Ising partition functions.
+Aaronson's post-{\sf BQP} = {\sf PP} theorem~\cite{postBQP}, which is employed to show the above result, is also utilized to provide a ``quantum proof"~\cite{QuantumProof} of \#{\sf P}-hardness of approximating the permanent~\cite{AaronsonLinear} and the Jones polynomial~\cite{Kuperberg} with a multiplicative error.